2i2c-org/docs/user/data/filesystem.md

 (filesystem:tmp)=
 ## The `/tmp` Directory

 Any directory outside of ``/home/jovyan`` is ephemeral on cloud-hosted JupyterHubs.
-This means if you add data or scripts under a writeable directory like `/tmp/myfile.txt` *it will not be there when you log out and log back in*.
+This means if you add data or scripts under a writeable directory like `/tmp/myfile.txt` *it will not be there when your server stops*.

 Nevertheless, `/tmp` is a convenient location for storing data temporarily because it is a fast SSD drive.
-The space available is 80GB by default, but it can be grown if paying the additional cloud costs is not a problem.
+The space available varies by community, but usually is roughly in the 20-30GB range per user - if you exceed the limit, your server may restart.
+If you need more, let us know and we can either increase the size for all users, or allow some subset of users to get a temporary dedicated large `/tmp` just for themselves.